Stuk/jszip/documentation/api_jszip/load_async.md

 If the JSZip object already contains entries, new entries will be merged.
 If two have the same name, the loaded one will replace the other.

+Since v3.8.0 this method will santize relative path components (i.e. `..`) in loaded filenames to avoid ["zip slip" attacks](https://snyk.io/research/zip-slip-vulnerability).
+For example: `../../../example.txt` → `example.txt`, `src/images/../example.txt` → `src/example.txt`.
+The original filename is available on each zip entry as `unsafeOriginalName`.

 __Returns__ : A [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with the updated zip object.
 The promise can fail if the loaded data is not valid zip data or if it uses unsupported features (multi volume, password protected, etc).